romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which of the following package managers are supported by GitHub's Dependency graph and Dependabot for tracking and updating dependencies?
+Q: Which of the following package managers are supported by GitHub's Dependency graph and Dependabot for tracking and updating dependencies?
 <details><summary>Show the answer</summary><p>

 - **PIP (Python)**